All comparisonsProject Management Tools

 Microsoft Project

-Trello fails first because its board cards cannot model dependency based scheduling or allocate resources across multiple tasks.
+Trello fails first because it breaks when project planning cannot model dependency-based scheduling and resource allocation across tasks.

 Verdict